 This course is based upon understanding a range of leadership theories.
 It provides opportunities to apply leadership principles to influence educational decisions.
-This course challenges leaders to serve as catalysts for the establishment of learning communities designed to promote this sense of mutual care and responsibility.
-Student will study change and how to anticipate, understand, plan and implement change to achieve goals.
-This course will build leadership capacity and enable the creative leader uses his or her talents to help others identify and use their talents.
+This course challenges leaders to serve as catalysts for the establishment of learning communities designed to promote the sense of mutual care, responsibility and social justice.
+Students will study change and how to anticipate, understand, plan and implement change to achieve goals.
+This course will build leadership capacity and enable the creative leader to use his or her talents to promote personal and professional development in pursuit of social justice.

-EDL820 Collective Bargaining and Conflict Resolution -3 credits
+EDL820 Collective Bargaining & Conflict Resolution -3 credits

 School leaders report that much of their interaction takes the form of problem solving, conflict resolution and negotiating.
 This course presents the principles necessary for effective behaviors in these areas in both formal and informal situations.
 In addition, the role of the administrator in collective bargaining and in the interpretation and maintenance of contract and personnel policies is addressed.
-Topics addressed include: school/community culture, conflict resolution, collective bargaining and contract maintenance (grievance, mediation and arbitration), as well as principles of power, justice and fairness.
+Topics addressed include: school/community culture, conflict resolution, collective bargaining and contract maintenance (grievance, mediation and arbitration), as well as principles of power, social justice and fairness.

-EDL830 Schools and Social Justice- 3 credits
+EDL830 Schools and Social Justice - 3 credits

 Schools have long been regarded as part of the fabric of social justice in our American democracy as they pursue the goal of providing a means of equal opportunity to all children.
 This course asks how well the schools have accomplished this task and presents ways leaders can do better at reaching this goal.
-We'll discuss what the saying "all children can learn" means in school practice, and evaluate organizational and institutional policies to determine if they support or undermine this belief.
-We'll discuss how school leaders can collaborate with parents, community agencies and other institutions to work for social justice and we'll examine ways leaders can assist students to learn their role as citizens in working for social justice.
-Finally, we'll consider the ethical dilemmas faced by school leaders as they apply policies and resources in the task of ensuring that all children can learn.
+Discussed will be what the saying "all children can learn" means in school practice.
+Students will evaluate organizational and institutional policies to determine if they support or undermine this belief.
+Also discussed will be how school leaders can collaborate with parents, community agencies and other institutions to work for social justice.
+Students will examine ways leaders can assist students to learn their role as citizens in working for social justice.
+Finally, students will consider the ethical dilemmas faced by school leaders as they apply policies and resources in the task of ensuring that all children can learn.

-EDL840 Social & Cultural Foundations of Educational Leadership - 3 credits
+EDL840 Social and Cultural Foundations of Educational Leadership - 3 credits

 This course introduces students to the social and cultural foundations of educational leadership.
 Its purpose is to assist educational leadership professionals in understanding the philosophical, historical, sociological and organizational underpinnings of educational leadership.
 It provides students with a theoretical base on which to develop sound practical applications in the educational leadership tasks of communicating, planning, organizing, implementing and evaluating strategies designed to develop effective learning communities.
-The course focuses on three specific themes critical to understanding and becoming effective educational leaders: the role of schools in a democratic society, issues of equity and diversity in our pluralistic society, and the functioning of schools as a specific type of (bureaucratic) organization.
+The course focuses on three specific themes critical to understanding and becoming effective educational leaders: the role of schools in a democratic society; issues of equity, diversity and social justice in our pluralistic society; and the functioning of schools as a specific type of bureaucratic organization.